vitorcarneiro/chat_uol_backend/README.md

 ## How to run

-0. Befora all, it is necessary to run mongodb on your machine and set your MONGO_URI
+0. Befora all, it is necessary to run mongodb on your machine and set your MONGO_URI on .env file

 1. Clone this repository